 How To Make Zucchini Casserole

 - Preheat the oven to 350F.
-Using a large bowl, combine the melted butter and the stuffing mix.
+In a large bowl, combine the melted butter and the stuffing mix.
 Reserve ¾ cup for topping.

-- Add the zucchini, carrot, onion, and red bell pepper to the same bowl with the stuffing.
+- Add the zucchini, carrot, onion, and red bell pepper to the same bowl.

 - Mix in the chicken soup and sour cream.